C2DH/ranketwo/_assignments/boder/06-from-sociologist-to-ethnographer.en.md

 Note your findings in your template

 <!-- section -->
-Reading/viewing  suggestions:
+### Reading/viewing  suggestions:
-See reading list multimodal literacy
-See website Yiddisch songs Gerben
+to do See reading list multimodal literacy to do See website Yiddisch songs Gerben
 <!-- briefing-teacher -->